-In brief, in the early years important work was carried out on vitamin research, particularly on vitamins A, D, E and C and later on their mode of action, particularly that of vitamin D. In 1966, on the retirement of Professor McCance as Professor of Experimental Medicine, the Unit was joined by Dr Elsie Widdowson FRS to head the Division of Infant Nutrition Research.
+Over nearly 80 years of activity, the Unit's scientists made many contributions to nutrition research.
+In the early years important work was carried out on vitamin research, particularly on vitamins A, D, E and C, and later on their mode of action, particularly that of vitamin D. In 1966, on the retirement of Professor McCance as Professor of Experimental Medicine, Dr Elsie Widdowson FRS joined the Unit to become Head of the Division of Infant Nutrition Research.
 In addition to research in this area, she and colleagues collected material for the fourth edition of The Composition of Foods, published in 1978.

 From 1973, under Dr Whitehead's leadership, the Unit moved into new areas of research in applied nutritional studies, making many important contributions in relation to malnutrition in the third world, lactation, bone health and energy requirements.
 In 1998, Professor Sir John Walker FRS, Nobel Laureate in Chemistry, was appointed Director of the Dunn.
 The following year, the Unit moved to laboratories in the newly constructed Wellcome Trust/MRC Building, now named the Keith Peters Building, which we share with the Cambridge Institute for Medical Research.